-The primary instrument U.S. courts use to establish their jurisdiction for cases that fall within our inquiry is the Alien Tort Statute (ATS) of 1789.
+The primary instruments US courts use to establish their jurisdiction for cases that fall within our inquiry are the Alien Tort Claims Act (ATCA) of 1789 and the Torture Victim Protection Act (TVPA) of 1991.

-♣ An overview of the Alien Tort Statute
+An overview of the Alien Tort Claims Act

-Enacted in 1789 and revived in 1980 for human rights cases and in the landmark case Filártiga v.
-Peña-Irala, the ATS has become the central basis for asserting jurisdiction in most tort cases brought in the U.S. against multinational corporations for human rights violations committed abroad.
+Enacted in 1789 for reasons that continue to be debated, the ATCA has become an indispensable basis invoked in most tort cases brought in the US against multinational corporations for human rights violations committed abroad.